Work-Study EmploymentPage address: http://www.mnsu.edu/campushub/workstudy/

 How is Work-Study Awarded?

-The Federal and State Work-Study Programs are awarded on a first-come, first-served basis, depending on your financial need.
-The average Minnesota State University, Mankato Federal and State Work-Study award ranges from approximately $1,280-$3,840 per year.
-Funding for both programs are awarded to eligible students until the funds are exhausted.
+Work-Study is awarded on a first-come, first-served basis, depending on financial need.
+The average Minnesota State University, Mankato Work-Study award ranges from approximately, $1280-$3840.
+Funding for the Work-Study program is awarded to eligible students until the funds are exhausted.